 - (2) He intentionally deflects the course of a foul ball in any manner; - (3) Before two are out and a runner on third base, the batter hinders a fielder in making a play at home base; the runner is out; - (4) Any member or members of the offensive team stand or gather around any base to which a runner is advancing, to confuse, hinder or add to the difficulty of the fielders.
 Such runner shall be declared out for the interference of his teammate or teammates; - (5) Any batter or runner who has just been put out, or any runner who has just scored, hinders or impedes any following play being made on a runner.
-Such runner shall be declared out for the interference of his teammate (see Rule 6.01(j));
+Such runner shall be declared out for the interference of his teammate; (see Rule 6.01(j))

-Rule 6.01(a)(5) Comment: If the batter or a runner continues to advance or returns or attempts to return to his last legally touched base after he has been put out, he shall not by that act alone be considered as confusing, hindering or impeding the fielders.
+Rule 6.01(a)(5) Comment: If the batter or a runner continues to advance after he has been put out, he shall not by that act alone be considered as confusing, hindering or impeding the fielders.

 - (6) If, in the judgment of the umpire, a base runner willfully and deliberately interferes with a batted ball or a fielder in the act of fielding a batted ball with the obvious intent to break up a double play, the ball is dead.
 The umpire shall call the runner out for interference and also call out the batter-runner because of the action of his teammate.
-In no event may bases be run or runs scored because of such action by a runner (see Rule 6.01(j)); - (7) If, in the judgment of the umpire, a batter-runner willfully and deliberately interferes with a batted ball or a fielder in the act of fielding a batted ball, with the obvious intent to break up a double play, the ball is dead; the umpire shall call the batter-runner out for interference and shall call out the runner who had advanced closest to the home plate regardless where the double play might have been possible.
-In no event shall bases be run because of such interference (see Rule 6.01(j)); - (8) In the judgment of the umpire, the base coach at third base, or first base, by touching or holding the runner, physically assists him in returning to or leaving third base or first base; - (9) With a runner on third base, the base coach leaves his box and acts in any manner to draw a throw by a fielder; - (10) He fails to avoid a fielder who is attempting to field a batted ball, or intentionally interferes with a thrown ball, provided that if two or more fielders attempt to field a batted ball, and the runner comes in contact with one or more of them, the umpire shall determine which fielder is entitled to the benefit of this rule, and shall not declare the runner out for coming in contact with a fielder other than the one the umpire determines to be entitled to field such a ball.
+In no event may bases be run or runs scored because of such action by a runner; - (7) If, in the judgment of the umpire, a batter-runner willfully and deliberately interferes with a batted ball or a fielder in the act of fielding a batted ball, with the obvious intent to break up a double play, the ball is dead; the umpire shall call the batter-runner out for interference and shall call out the runner who had advanced closest to the home plate regardless where the double play might have been possible.
+In no event shall bases be run because of such interference; - (8) In the judgment of the umpire, the base coach at third base, or first base, by touching or holding the runner, physically assists him in returning to or leaving third base or first base; - (9) With a runner on third base, the base coach leaves his box and acts in any manner to draw a throw by a fielder; - (10) He fails to avoid a fielder who is attempting to field a batted ball, or intentionally interferes with a thrown ball, provided that if two or more fielders attempt to field a batted ball, and the runner comes in contact with one or more of them, the umpire shall determine which fielder is entitled to the benefit of this rule, and shall not declare the runner out for coming in contact with a fielder other than the one the umpire determines to be entitled to field such a ball.
 The umpire shall call the runner out in accordance with Rule 5.09(b)(3).
-If the third out occurs because a runner is declared out for interference on a foul batted ball, the batter-runner is considered to have completed his at bat, and the first batter up the following inning will be the player who follows him in the batting order (if there are less than two outs, the batter will complete his at-bat).
 If the batter-runner is adjudged not to have hindered a fielder attempting to make a play on a batted ball, and if the base runner's interference is adjudged not to be intentional, the batter-runner shall be awarded first base;